MolSSI-Education/cpp_programming/01-08-mc-lj-pt2.md

 # Writing the Monte Carlo Loop

 Just like with our first Monte Carlo examples, we will be relying on random numbers to sample our configuration space.
 This translates into generating possible coordinates for our system.
 However, due to because our high dimensional integral is dominated by a relatively small region of configurational space, it would be very inefficient just pick random numbers for all of our particles.
-To overcome this problem, we will use the ideas of **importance sampling** and **detailed balance**.
+To overcome this problem, we will use the ideas of **importance sampling**.

 ## Importance Sampling